SomeoneElseOSM/Changeset1/README.md

 Eclipse
 -------
 You can import it into Eclipse if you want to (although, given that it's only a few small Java classes, there's really no need to).
-If you're not using an IDE, install a JDK (e.g. from http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html), then just ensure that the `javac` that you have just installed is on the PATH, and `javac Changeset1.java` etc. `Changeset1.class` and the others.
-Then just `java Changeset1 ...`.
+If you're not using an IDE, install a JDK (e.g. from http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html), then just ensure that the `javac` that you have just installed is on the PATH, and `javac Changeset1.java` etc.  Then just `java Changeset1 ...`.

 Usage examples